helen751/submission_reminder_app_Helen751/README.md

 bash copilot_shell_script.sh
 ```

-**NOTE: The app include a user option menu for better navigation, so you don't need to run all script manually.**
+**NOTE: The app include a user option menu for better navigation, so you don't need to run all scripts manually.
+Option menu is shown after each operation, so you just have to go with the flow.**

 ---